Skip to navigation Skip to content

 Employment Income Nil Rate (EIR) review

-The PIT does not apply if PIT linked parent(s)/guardian(s) get certain social security benefits, pensions, or Department of Veterans' Affairs payments.
+The PIT does not apply if PIT linked parent(s)/guardian(s) receive certain social security benefits, pensions, or Department of Veterans' Affairs payments.

-If the parent(s)/guardian(s) is taken to be receiving their income support payment entirely as a Home Equity Access Scheme loan or during an employment income nil rate period, the PIT exemption is no longer applied for that period, and the system will automatically issue an EIR review.
+If the parent(s)/guardian(s) is receiving their income support payment entirely as a Home Equity Access Scheme (HEAS) loan or during an employment income nil rate period, the PIT exemption no longer applies for that period, and the system automatically issues an EIR review.

 The EIR review: